Text

 how do I use fake chat transcripts in Figma or Sketch

-Copy the generated output and paste it into text layers in Figma, Sketch, or Adobe XD.
-For chat components, split the transcript at each speaker turn and paste individual messages into separate bubble layers to preserve realistic visual rhythm and varied message lengths.
+Copy the output and paste it into text layers, or split the transcript at each 'Name:' prefix and paste individual messages into separate bubble components.
+Keeping the varied message lengths intact is the point — it gives the mockup a realistic visual rhythm that uniform filler can't.

 is it safe to use generated chat transcripts in client presentations